-On the average most divorce cases have one parent paying the other in child support.
-But the number one question is “How much should the other party pay?”
-During these times it is important to have an experienced child support attorney there to work with you and protect yours and your child’s best interests.
+The most common questions are “How much should the other party pay?”
+“How can I prove how much they truly earn?”
+“They quit their job, what can I do?”
+During these stressful and frustrating times, it is important to have an experienced child and spousal support attorney working with you to protect you and your child’s best interests.

 Calculating the Amount of Child Support Ordered

 A common question we receive regarding child support is “how are the ordered amounts calculated?”
 The calculation used to determine the child support order varies from state to state.
 Each state has its own set of guidelines used for determining the amount of child support ordered.
 However, these guidelines are very similar across state lines.
 In the state of California, child support guidelines are set by law.
 A calculation of each parents income combined with the amount of time spent with each parent is used to determine the final amount ordered.
 The types of income included in these calculations vary from wages, bonuses, rental income to received benefits.

 Child Support FAQ’s

 There are many situations in which a family may require child support services and court-ordered judgements for the financial contributions of a non-custodial parent.
 Over the years, our family law attorneys have assisted many families while walking through this process.
 The procedures of child custody and child support can be complex.
 Families approaching the process for the first time have common questions about requesting and responding to child support orders.

 Q. Can I receive child support if I am not married to the father of my child and his name is not on the birth certificate?

 A. Paternity must be established first before an order can be obtained for child support.
 The agency will establish paternity for the child and once the paternity is determined an order for support will be issued by the court.